 Through agreements with commercial data vendors, Global Mapper also offers fee-based access to premium spatial datasets.
 Using the Online Data function, you can download high-resolution imagery from DigitalGlobe, elevation data from Intermap, or US Land Parcel Data from Corelogic.

-Global Mapper has built in support for importing and exporting Google Earth data in KML/KMZ format.
+Global Mapper has built in support for importing and exporting data in Google's KML/KMZ format.
 The software has an extremely powerful export menu guiding the user with a flexible selection interface for everything from translucency to feature descriptions to encoding of zip files.
 Users can display labels or not, highlight cursors, manipulate export of 3D feature types, and much more including tiling options.
 Global Mapper also publishes to Google web map tiles and KML/KMZ web map export for creating your own online Google maps interface.
-There is also a handy feature short cut for displaying your data on Google Earth right within the map window.

 The resulting raster layer can be analyzed and processed just like any other imported layer and can be exported in any one of the supported raster formats.